The Encyclopedia of World Rhythms, Volume 1 (2nd Edition)

 Using the BeatBox Notation that simply and visually communicates the correct tone and handing for all drums, this book presents 80 rhythms in absolutely unprecedented detail, with most having multiple core versions and many including traditional solo patterns!
 Every effort is made to source precisely each orchestration to specific traditional teachers or musicological scholars, with the insight that each rhythm is actually a genre of music.
 This approach allows comparison of variations from traditional sources and a deeper understanding of the core of each rhythmic genre.

 The BeatBox Notation allows easy transposition of rhythms to different instrumentation, and has been successfully used with groups ranging all the way from Primary grade school students to professional musicians.
 The notation is designed to avoid a number of issues (familiar to students of ethnomusicology) which arise when endeavoring to represent worldbeat polyrhythms in Western musical notation.
 The BeatBox system does not misrepresent an accented or “pulsed” structure where none is present in the traditional music.
+Learn more about our intuitive BeatBox Notation.

 Martin Wolf Murphy began instructing and facilitating drum and fire circles in 1992 after years of study.
 He continues to study rhythms incessantly.
 He focuses on drums and sound as healing tools and has completed the Remo Health Rhythms Facilitator training (twice); is a Rhythmic Entrainment Intervention Authorized Therapy Provider; and has performed, practiced Sound Healing, and recorded from coast to coast.
 He is a yoga instructor and has incorporated drumming for brainwave entrainment with yogic practice.
 He founded a “Drums Not Drugs” program in Orlando, FL to present drumming as a community and self-esteem building exercise for at-risk and challenged youth at counseling centers and residential correctional schools.
 Dale Lynn Pearsall is a talented student of rhythms and editor who has contributed greatly to perfecting the notation and presentation of the rhythms.